Kuprich/WhisperConsole/readme.md

 ### Usage Examples

  <ol>
- <li> Show help to show all arguments (Perharps, some arguments don't working correctly, I'm not sure):
+ <li> Use --help or -h command to show all arguments (Perharps, some arguments don't working correctly, I'm not sure):

  ```.\whisper_console.exe --help```
  </li>